 6. A/B Test Regularly

 If you want to keep your email marketing campaigns fresh, it’s important to A/B test regularly.
 This means testing different aspects of your emails, like the subject line, content, and call to action.
 You can see what works best with your audience by testing different elements and making necessary changes to improve your email campaigns.
+In addition, to improve open rate, you can test to grab the recipient’s attention with a well-crafted greeting and opening statement.

 Keep the following in mind when A/B testing.